gustavocioccari/navedex-api/README.md

 ---
 - I tried to implement tests using jest but I'm not very experienced with it and I'm still learning how to properly use and configure it so I couldn't implement that on time until dealine.

+- I tried to handle errors to each situation but I wish I could have done it better, in a more specific way to each posible mistake made by who would interact with the API.
+I think that implementing tests would help dealing with it.

 - Besides that I had some difficulties with the relationships between navers and projects but I think I could implement it well.
 ---
 ## Conclusion